sudar/twitter-avatar-reloaded/readme.md

 This Plugin works seamlessly and you don't need to edit your theme files to add the new field to the comment form.
 It automatically adds it when activated.

+**Note: Because of the changes in the way Twitter API works, from v2.0 of the plugin you need to create a twitter app and provide the access key and token.
+Refer to the installation instructions to find out how to do this**

 ### Template functions

 This Plugin provides 7 template functions which you can use in your theme to customize the way the comment author's twitter id/profile should be displayed.